uboslinux/ubos-website/content/blog/2019/02/27/ubos-beta-17-available.md

 There is lots of new stuff in this update.
 But before we get there:

-This is the last of the <a href="https://en.wikipedia.org/wiki/Mostly_Harmless">increasingly inaccurately named</a> "beta XXX updates".
+This is the last of the [increasingly inaccurately named](https://en.wikipedia.org/wiki/Mostly_Harmless) "beta XXX updates".
 UBOS has been fairly stable for some time, and our "beta" labels are a throw-back to the past when that wasn't necessarily true.
 So going forward, we will stop using the term "beta".
 Instead, we will focus on the distinction between the different release channels, and at what version they are at.
-If you check UBOS
-<a href="https://github.com/uboslinux/">on GitHub</a>, you'll see that the
-milestone labels have already been renamed.
+If you check UBOS [on GitHub](https://github.com/uboslinux/), you'll see that the milestone labels have already been renamed.

 Here are some of the highlights on what is new in beta (ahem!)
 17, currently available